Update: If you’re planning on throwing your own family reunion, make sure to check out:

-*Note: We used colored post-its to represent gender to make it easier when we placed the corrections back into Ancestry.com
+*Note: One tool we used was colored post-its to represent gender to make it easier when we placed the corrections back into Ancestry.com

-So to sum it up, here are the assets that we’ve made available to help you plan your next reunion!
+So to sum it up, here are the tools and design assets that we’ve made available to help you plan your next reunion!

 - Google Sheet for Seating Arrangement

 - Google Sheet for Sign-in Sheet

 - Adobe InDesign file for the “Guess Who” Game